Food Selectivity in Transition-Age Youth with ASD Research Study

-We want to learn from young adults with autism spectrum disorder (ASD) ages 18-23 years who do not like a lot of foods or eat fewer types of foods compared to other people their age (often referred to as “food selectivity” or “picky eating”) whether and how their food dislikes impact relationships with family members, or peers, and/or community access.
+We want to learn directly from young adults, ages 18-23, on the autism spectrum who have food selective behaviors (e.g., do not like a lot of foods or eat fewer types of foods compared to other people their age) whether and how their food dislikes impact mealtimes with family members, peers, and/or community access.

-This study has been developed with input from a person with autism, family members, and a panel of clinicians who work with youth with ASD.
+This study has been developed with input from a person on the autism spectrum, family members, and a panel of clinicians who work with youth on the autism spectrum.

 Who Can Participate?

-We are looking for young adults ages 18-23 years who have Autism Spectrum Disorder (Asperger’s, Autism, PDD-NOS) who have many food dislikes or eat fewer types of foods compared to other people their age (also known as food selectivity).).
-Participants must be under their own guardianship, be able to read and respond to an online questionnaire independently, and be able to participate in a conversation where they provide detailed descriptions of their experiences.
+We are looking for young adults ages 18-23 years who are on the autism spectrum, who have many food dislikes or eat fewer types of foods compared to other people their age (also known as “food selectivity”).
+Participants must be their own guardians, be able to read and respond to an online questionnaire independently, and be able to participate in a conversation where they provide detailed descriptions of their experiences.

 What is involved?